There are now 3 possible online modes for units:

-- Students are able to (1) discuss recent advances in the disciplines of genetics and genomics; (2) develop the emergence of a scientific discipline in historical, technological and knowledge-based contexts, and present this information in the form of a lecture.; (3) apply information acquired through literature review; and (4) evaluate considerations of experimental design and rigour..
+- Students are able to (1) discuss recent advances in the disciplines of genetics and genomics; (2) develop the emergence of a scientific discipline in historical, technological and knowledge-based contexts, and present this information in the form of a lecture.; and (3) search and manage the acquired information, think critically, analyse data, and interpret results.

-- Indicative assessments in this unit are as follows: (1) written outline of oral presentation; (2) oral presentation; and (3) exam.
+- Indicative assessments in this unit are as follows: (1) assignment; (2) oral presentation; and (3) exam.
 Further information is available in the unit outline.